 By Lori Bosworth

 Many people struggle with fertility issues.
 In fact, 1 in 6 Canadian couples deal with fertility concerns and many don’t know where to turn to get up-to-date information.
 The first-ever Canadian Fertility Show is taking place at the International Centre in Mississauga on April 14, 2018.
 Coordinated by Dr. Jodie Peacock, a Naturopathic Doctor based out of Oakville, the show features 19 speakers and 40 exhibitors sharing information about fertility, IVF, surrogacy and other related topics.
 Visitors will get a chance to talk to MDs, NDs and other fertility experts.
-(Enter our giveaway to win 1 of 3 pairs of tickets to the Canadian Fertility Show…see giveaway details below.)
+(Our giveaway has now closed…see winners’ names below.)

 The show will appeal to those who are struggling to have a family or those considering having children, including both heterosexual and same sex couples, as well as single people wishing to become parents.
 You will be able to learn from experts in the fields of reproductive medicine, natural medicine and psychological support on the following topics:

 - IVF and advances in innovative reproductive technologies;

 - The optimal diet for improving the health of sperm or eggs;

 - How to optimize your health and that of your future children;

 - Options for egg and sperm donors as well as surrogacy;